-Answer: I am not considering a change at the moment since I enjoy my work and have recently been promoted as the supervisor.
+Answer: I am not considering a change since I enjoy my work and have recently been promoted to supervisor.
 The brand is a generous employer with good pay and other benefits.
-However, change is necessary for growth and I’m sure that I will explore newer avenues in the future.
+However, change is necessary for growth, and I’m sure I will explore newer avenues in the future.

 Question: What’s your name?

 Answer: My name is Reba Singh.

 Question: What do you do in your leisure time?

 Answer: I play sports, mainly tennis, with my university and clubmates in the evenings.
 I spend four days a week practicing my shots at the club courts.
 Besides tennis, which takes up most of my free time, I like reading.
 I’m interested in biographies of sports personalities and catch up on them regularly.
 I also love cooking for my family.
 Spaghetti is my specialty!